justicedemocrats/new-site/src/pages/issue-pages/index.md

 templateKey: ignore-fragment
 uniq: issue-index
 title: Justice Democrats | Platform
+bannerBackgroundImage: /img/jd_website_policies_banner_1920x540_061418.jpg
 bannerText: Policies for Justice
-header: We are calling for a political -and- cultural revolution
-subheader: We have a plan to enact positive economic and social change.
-Here are the highlights.
+header: 'OF, BY, AND FOR THE PEOPLE'
+subheader: The ideas the Democratic Party was supposed to represent all along.
+sections: []
 ---

-Opinion polls in the United States demonstrate that these policy positions are overwhelmingly popular.
-Indeed, throughout the industrialized world these ideas are considered moderate.
+**Opinion polls in the United States demonstrate that these policy positions are overwhelmingly popular.** Indeed, throughout the industrialized world these ideas are considered moderate.
 This is a movement about freedom and justice.
-And it’s a movement by and for working people.
+And it’s a movement of, by, and for working people.
 If the Democrats refuse to embrace this platform, they’ll continue to lose, either to Republicans or to us.

-The future is Justice.
+**The future of the Democratic party is the Justice wing, not the establishment wing.**